phpearth/docs/packages/packages.md

 ---
-title: "Where can I get open source PHP libraries, scripts, packages and other code?"
+title: "Where to Get Open Source PHP Libraries, Scripts and Packages?"
 updated: "April 28, 2016"
+permalink: "/faq/packages/php-libraries-scripts-and-code/"
 redirect_from: "/faq/php-libraries-scripts-and-code/"
-permalink: "/faq/packages/php-libraries-scripts-and-code/"
 ---

 There are many places for you to find open source PHP libraries that you can use